+Many employers have age-related contributions in their pension scheme.
+The older an employee is, the higher the contribution rate, the more the employee pays in.
 You can choose to move to a flat contribution for all employees.
 The contribution rate for pension accrual will from then on be the same for everyone (flat contribution).

-Existing employees may accrue less pension by moving to a commitment with a flat contribution.
+Existing employees may accrue less pension by moving to a pension scheme with a flat contribution.
 It may be necessary to compensate these employees to prevent this.
-Compensation is not possible in the Do-it pension scheme, but this can be arranged outside the pension scheme, for example in the form of extra salary.
+This compensation can be included in the pension scheme.
+A higher contribution limit for tax purposes will then apply.
+Compensation can also take place outside the pension scheme, for instance in the form of additional salary.